Feohr/toad_writer/STYLE.md

             ...
         }
     ```
-    Even then, generics are somewhat discouraged as it sometimes overcomplicates code where simpler
+    Even then, do not overuse generics as it sometimes overcomplicates code where simpler
     solutions exist.

     2. Add an `unimplemented` macro for unimplemented part of code.
 Reserve `todo` macros for